 To be clear, ANY instance of driving under the influence of marijuana is deemed unlawful by the California state government and law enforcement.
 Penalties for marijuana DUIs can range anywhere from informal probation, fines/license suspension or even jail time.
 Similar to that of alcohol DUIs, penalties increase with each conviction.

-Clearly the risks associated with driving high far outweigh the rewards, so consume your cannabis responsibly and legally at all times.
+Clearly the risks associated with driving high far outweigh the rewards, so always consume your cannabis responsibly and legally.

-Adults 21 years of age or older are allowed to transport up to 28.5 grams (g) of marijuana flower and up to 8 grams (g) of marijuana concentrate.
+Adults 21 years of age or older are allowed to transport up to twenty-eight (28.5) grams of marijuana flower and up to eight (8) grams of marijuana concentrate.
 To legally transport marijuana, it must be kept in a child-proof container out of direct reach of the driver.

 It is NOT legal to transport an open package or container of marijuana/marijuana products.
 This rule goes for all passengers in the vehicle.
 Additionally, passengers of a vehicle are prohibited from smoking inside of the vehicle.